 - you or a colleague wins an award for writing (hey, everyone needs applause)

 - there’s an event happening anywhere in the world supporting writers for young audiences

 - you want to share information from your country or region about TYA (Theatre for Young Audiences) playwrights, and organisations and events supporting and developing their work.

 Small size, the European Network for the diffusion of performing arts aimed at early childhood (0-6), provides a structure through which to meet, share expertise and exchange knowledge; to develop collaborative projects and disseminateinformation and research.

 Through its networking, Small Size aims to promote an awareness of the significance of performing arts for early childhood with objectives that include increasing children’s creative potential along with the comparison of different European cultural traditions.

 In addition, it aims to give value to projects and events that support the development of training and educational programmes for early years educators and artists, and for producers and artists creating productions for the early childhood audiences through widening opportunities for research and collaboration.

 International Theatre for Young Audiences Research Network

 The International Inclusive Arts Network, is an online community for people who are interested in creating, learning or programming inclusive work for young audiences.
-We’re here to shine a light on this area of excellence and like a virtual late night bar we encourage people to share their thoughts, views and, most importantly, their work under the expansive umbrella of Inclusive Arts for young people.
+We’re here to shine a light on this area of excellence and we encourage people to share their thoughts, views and, most importantly, their work under the expansive umbrella of Inclusive Arts for young people.